 Porthtowan is one of the top surfing spots in the UK.
 You can book a lesson at Porthtowan Surf School,or hire a body board from Tris Surf Shop for hours of fun in the waves.
 We recommend hiring instead of buying the cheap polystyrene boards, they are not good for the fishes!

-If your looking for lessons in St Agnes, Breakers Surf School run classes from Trevanuance Cove
+If you’re looking for lessons in St Agnes, Breakers Surf School run classes from Trevanuance Cove.

 The dramatic cliffs which line the coast are best explored on a kayak.
 Koru kayaking run guided tours and know all the secret spots only locals know about!